FDio/csit/docs/report/introduction/general_notes.rst

    interfaces, range of multi-thread and multi-core configurations.
 VPP application runs in host user- mode.
 TRex is used as a traffic generator.

-#. **Testpmd Performance Tests** - VPP is using DPDK code to control and drive
+#. **DPDK Performance Tests** - VPP is using DPDK code to control and drive
    the NICs and physical interfaces.
 Testpmd tests are used as a baseline to profile the DPDK sub-system of VPP.
-Testpmd performance tests executed in physical FD.io testbeds, focusing on Testpmd data plane performance for Phy- to-Phy (NIC-to-NIC).
+DPDK performance tests executed in physical FD.io testbeds, focusing on Testpmd/L3FWD data plane performance for Phy-to-Phy (NIC-to-NIC).
 Tests cover a range of NICs, 10GE and 40GE interfaces, range of multi-thread and multi-core configurations.
-Testpmd application runs in host user-mode.
+   Testpmd/L3FWD application runs in host user-mode.
 TRex is used as a traffic generator.

 #. **VPP Functional Tests** - VPP functional tests are executed in virtual
    FD.io testbeds focusing on VPP packet processing functionality, including